MEASURE 11 ROBBERY CHARGES IN OREGON

 Defense Attorney Robert L. Sepp is committed to providing you with the best criminal defense possible.

-- A person commits the crime of robbery in the first degree if the person violates (Robbery in the 3rd degree) and the person:
+- According to ORS 164.415, a person commits the crime of robbery in the first degree if the person violates (Robbery in the 3rd degree) and the person:

 - (a) Is armed with a deadly weapon;